mechaniputer/Computer-Seance/README.md

 # Computer-Seance
-An immersive text adventure about studying Computer Science at college
+An RPG about studying Computer Science at college.
+With somewhat thorough simulations of computers.